 Map and driving directions

-Please note: There is ongoing construction on Via Ortega between Campus Drive and Panama Street, please see the map and directions below for the current access route to our building.
+Please note: There is no through traffic on Via Ortega between Campus Drive and Panama Street, please see the map and directions below for the best access route to our building.

 You may also want to view the full campus map.

 Via Interstate 280 - Exit Alpine Road east toward Stanford University.
 Turn right at the first traffic light onto Junipero Serra Boulevard.
 Turn left at the first stoplight, Campus Drive West, and continue for approximately 1 mile to Santa Teresa or Panama Streets where you turn left to reach the parking area indicated.

 Via Interstate 101 – Take the Embarcadero Road exit west toward Stanford University.
 At El Camino Real, Embarcadero turns into Galvez Road as it enters the University.
 Stay in the left lane and continue toward the center of campus.
 Turn right at Campus Drive and continue for approximately 1 mile taking a left turn at Panama Street to reach the parking area.

 Via El Camino Real – Exit El Camino Real at University Avenue.
 Turn west toward the hills (away from the center of Palo Alto).
 As you enter Stanford, University Avenue becomes Palm Drive.
 Go through one traffic light, and turn right onto Campus Drive at the first stop sign.
 Continue for approximately 1 mile taking a left turn at Panama Street to reach the parking area.